#17 - What Being a Parent Taught Me About Managing Stress

 Welcome to “The Elements of Being” podcast, where I dissect and explore the minds and habits of psychologists, filmmakers, writers, and industry icons.
 Essentially, we learn what makes them flip the switch to achieve great feats, goals, and milestones…and a chance to geek out over the psychology behind human behavior.

 So, what is this podcast specifically about?
 I examine the mental and emotional narratives and processes that have steered writers, filmmakers, psychologists, and industry icons down their paths in life.
-Each episode is also a glimpse into the trends and patterns of human behavior and the underlying influences that navigate us into different directions.
+Each episode also offers a glimpse into the trends and patterns of human behavior and the underlying influences that navigate us in different directions.
 Whether we primarily focus on nutrition or the unconscious, guests share insights, thought-provoking lessons, the nuances of creativity, and the elements of being….us.

 The ego of a typical adult human may exclaim: Babies teach us nothing!
 They are little animals trying to survive in nature.
 What do they know?!